 The limitations on using a CMF Award with other CDFI Fund program awards are listed in Section II.C of the NOFA.
-Since Affordable Housing and Economic Development Activities result in physical structures, for the FY 2021 Round, the activity limitation will be implemented on a property-level basis.
+Since Affordable Housing and Economic Development Activities result in physical structures, for FY 2023, the activity limitation will be implemented on a property-level basis.
 A CMF Award Recipient may not use its CMF Award and awards/allocations from its other CDFI Fund programs to finance activities for the same property unless the CMF Award dollars are used to finance/support a different "phase" of development than that funded by the Recipient's other CDFI Fund program awards/allocations.
 The separate phases of development are considered to be: 1) predevelopment; 2) acquisition; 3) site work (preconstruction); 4) construction/rehabilitation; 5) permanent financing; or 6) bridge financing between two or more phases.
 For example, financing for construction is a different phase than permanent financing.
 If the Recipient has received multiple CMF Awards, these awards are not subject to this phasing restriction and may be combined in the same Project phase.
-One or more affiliated entities may not use CMF Award dollars from the same funding round to finance/support the same Project, regardless of whether the dollars are used in different phases.

-If providing Homeownership assistance, a CMF Award may be used in conjunction with awards/allocations from other CDFI Fund programs only if the Project can be divided into such phases, and the CMF Award is used in a different phase from the other CDFI Fund program awards/allocations.
-To clarify, a CMF Award cannot be used for a Homeownership property that is permanently financed (or supported) by both the Recipient's CMF Award and an award/allocation from another CDFI Fund program (e.g., down payment assistance funded from CMF Award may not be combined with a permanent mortgage funded from another CDFI Fund award).
+If providing Homeownership assistance, a CMF Award may be used in conjunction with awards/allocations from other CDFI Fund programs only if the Project can be divided into such phases (for example, construction financing for for-sale housing, and permanent mortgage financing) and the CMF Award is used in a different phase from the other CDFI Fund program awards/allocations.
+However, in the case of Homeownership purchase assistance, a CMF Award cannot be used for a Homeownership property that is permanently financed (or supported) by mortgages funded by both the Recipient's (or any of its Affiliates') CMF Award, and an award/allocation from another CDFI Fund program, or that of another CMF Recipient.